 A bear may display aggression by swinging its head from side to side; making vocalizations such as huffs, snorts, whoops, or moans; displaying teeth or claws; jaw popping; swatting at the ground; staring with eye contact; panting; or laying its ears back.
-These behaviours usually indicate that the bear is stressed, acting defensively and asking for more space.
+These behaviours usually indicate that the bear is stressed, acting defensively and asking for more space - provide it!

 If an Attack Occurs

 Black bear attacks are rare!
 However, if one occurs, there are varying recommended responses depending on the situation.
 Remember that these are only guidelines and that each encounter is unique.

 If you surprise a bear and it responds to defend itself, its young or its food - and contact has been made or is imminent - play dead (lie on your stomach with your legs apart; protect your face, the back of your head and neck with your arms; remain silent; and if wearing a pack, leave it on for protection).
 Remember: such attacks are rare despite the much more common aggressive displays without contact by black bears.
 The bear will leave you alone once it believes the threat is passed.